Sweet Potato Irish colcannon is the best “mashed potatoes” you’ll ever have in your life!

 Man, oh man…. where has this been all my life??!!!
 I’ve never had the traditional version, but this version just sent me over the moon!

 Colcannon is traditionally made with white potatoes.
 The remaining ingredients tend to change slightly depending on who is making it.
 Cabbage and onions can also be used in place of kale and leeks.
-But I opted for kale because it’s so nutrient dense.
+But I opted for kale because it’s so nutrient-dense.

-This will be replacing every potato dish there is at my thanksgiving table this year and a few others during the year as well.
+This will be replacing every potato dish there is at my Thanksgiving table this year and a few others during the year as well.
 Seriously.

 This is the place…

-And this was the “back yard”…
+And this was the “backyard”…

-Ummmm, ya… I’d set up a swing and call it home in a heart beat…
+Ummmm, ya… I’d set up a swing and call it home in a heartbeat…

 We also stopped by the oldest weaving mill in Ireland called the Avoca Mill.
 They had some of the most beautiful wool blankets I’d ever seen!

-Later that night, I went to a local pub, listened to a live band play some amazing Irish music and had a glass of Guinness.
+Later that night, I went to a local pub, listened to a live band play some amazing Irish music, and had a glass of Guinness.
 I had always heard that beer gets served warm here, but that wasn’t the case.
 This one was nice a cold.
 LOVED it!

-- 2 tablespoons coconut oil
+- 2 tbsp. coconut oil

-- 1 (15 ounce) can light coconut milk
+- 15 oz. can light coconut milk

-- Salt and pepper to taste
+- salt and pepper to taste

-- In a large pan, saute the kale and leeks in the coconut oil until the mixture reduces by about half.
+- In a large pan, sauté the kale and leeks in the coconut oil until the mixture reduces by about half.
 (Approximately 5 minutes)